-Listing 2: 16550 INIT routines and single char transmission
+Listing II: 16550 INIT routines and single char transmission

-The output of this code on the address, data and control bus as well as on the SOUT lane of the 16550 UART can be seen in Figure 16
+The output of this code on the address, data and control bus as well as on the SOUT lane of the 16550 UART can be seen in Figure xvi initialisation is practically the same for the echo code as well as the read and write routines in Listing I.

-Figure 16: Transmission of character A via the 16550 UART
+Figure xvi: Transmission of character A via the 16550 UART

 Echo code The echo code permanently polls the 16550 UART wether a character has been received, and if yes, reads it from the receiver holding register and writes it back to the tx holding register.
-The output of this code can be seen in Figure 15.
+The output of this code can be seen in Figure xv.
+The